 Shredded Brussels Sprouts With Bacon and Balsamic Glaze

-Why We Love It: The Charming Detroiter's classic Thanksgiving side dish is comforting and toothsome—and not to mention paleo-friendly.
+Why We Love It: The Charming Detroiter's classic side dish is as comforting as comfort foods gets.
 Sauté shredded Brussels sprouts with bacon, balsamic vinegar, and walnuts.
 We were hooked at "bacon."

 Pro Tip: Drizzle with balsamic, and season with salt and pepper to taste before serving.